12 Architectural Marvels of Singapore that Portray the Country's Diversity in Structures

 1. Pearl Bank Apartments

 Pearl Bank Apartments are considered a significant work of modern architecture.
 These represent the Brutalist style of architecture, characterised by its functionality and lack of pretentiousness.
 This style was quite popular in Singapore in the 1970s.
 Pearl Bank Apartments are high rise private residences consisting of 38 floors.
-They are situated in Pearl's Hill in Outram, close to Chinatown.
 It was designed by Singaporean architect Tan Cheng Siong in 1976 and back in the day, was the tallest residential building having the most number of apartments in a single block.
 It is truly an architectural marvel and stands tall even today.

 Being home to various religious communities, Singapore also has some breathtakingly beautiful place of worship, regarding architecture.
 One of these is Thian Hock Keng Temple.
 Thian Hock Keng Temple is the oldest Chinese temple in Singapore and is dedicated to the Goddess of Sea, Mazu.
 The temple is built on the lines of the Fujian style of architecture, a Southern Chinese style.
 The temple was constructed without using concrete or nails but using stones, tiles, broken pieces of pottery, and timber.
 It is filled with sculptures of dragons and the local deities.
 Today, it is revered by the locals and considered an important part of their nation.

 National Museum of Singapore is the oldest museum of Singapore and can be traced back to 1849.
-Since its construction, the museum has undergone redevelopments like the restoration of windows, dome, coating to prevent oxidation, etc. The museum displays the history of Singapore through zoological and archaeological artefacts.
+Since its construction, the museum has undergone redevelopments like the restoration of windows, dome, coating to prevent oxidation, etc. The museum is a relic in Singapore's architecture and displays the history of the country through zoological and archaeological artefacts.
 It was built along the lines of Neo-Palladian and Renaissance style of architecture, characterised by very symmetrical outer appearance and use of pediments above large windows.
 The most distinct feature is the structure's rotunda with a dome with coloured glass panels and fish scale tiles which make the building stand apart.

 The Esplanade is a performing arts theatre consisting of a concert hall and a theatre which opened its doors in 2002.
 It is situated in Downtown Core near the Singapore River.
 It is spread across an area of 6000 square meters and resembles a durian, the Southeast Asian "king of fruits".
 It has an eye-catching spiky exterior and equally enthralling interior.
 It is an example of the modern style of architecture in Singapore.
 This is a hub for entertainment and hosts a variety of shows all around the year.